coavins/zomboid-coavins-firearms/README.md

 Compatibility patch for "VANILLA FIREARMS EXPANSION" (mod id: VFExpansion1)

-Adds support for most of the custom guns in this mod, only missing a few (SKS, Tec9, W1866).
+Adds support for most of the custom guns in this mod, only missing a few (SKS, Tec9, W1866, etc.)

+The "Gun Cleaning Kit" and "FireKlean" items are used to repair components instead of the guns themselves.

+The "FireKlean" item is overriden to increase the number of uses to 4.

 # Roadmap